BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_01.md

 Talk to the next orb.
 The door at the top of the hub will now be open: follow it and defeat another Shiinotic.
 Grab the next orb.

 Back in the hub, enter the top right room once more.
-The door at teh top will now be unlocked, so follow it in.
+The door at the top will now be unlocked, so follow it in.

 !battle(["Cresselia", :CRESSELIA, 0], "New World")